carmigno/carmigno.github.io/_posts/2021-01-08-testing-text.md

 usemathjax: true
 ---

-# This is a test post
 I want to see how it looks like online.
+I have noticed that the theme is built around the concept of centered titles, and here it comes from the head settings.
+Therefore, I should not use the # level title, but only the further ones.
 ## Look at this second level title
 ### Third level